-Trekking to the foothills of the world's highest peak, Mount Everest, involves spending quite a time in the elevation of 5000 meters and above.
-This trekking trail is in the high-risk zone of various mountain sicknesses like AMS, HAPE, and HACE.
+Trekking to the foothills of the world's highest peak, Mount Everest, involves spending quite a time at the elevation of 5000 meters and above.
+This trekking trail is in the high-risk zone for various mountain sicknesses like AMS, HAPE, and HACE.
 If you stick with the plan the chance of getting caught with anyone is very minimal.
-Besides this, there is no risk of climbing ropes and hanging of the cliffs.
+Besides this, there is no risk of climbing ropes and hanging off the cliffs.

 When is the best time for Everest Base Camp Trek in 2021?